kaz-utashiro/App-Greple-tee/README.md

     With **--blockmatch** option, this module behave more like [teip(1)](http://man.he.net/man1/teip)'s **-g** option.

+- **--squeeze**

+    Combines two or more consecutive newline characters into one.

 # WHY DO NOT USE TEIP

 First of all, whenever you can do it with the **teip** command, use